tinko26/ao/docs/api/src/ao/ao_slist.h.md

 void ao_slist_assert(ao_slist_t * x);
 ```

-Checks whether a list is valid in linear time.
+Checks whether a list is valid, in linear time.
 This function traverses the list from front to back and, for each node, checks, whether it is less than its successor.
 If that is not the case, the function triggers a runtime assertion failure.
 It is therefore useful in debugging scenarios.

 ## `ao_slist_insert`